-The coronavirus pandemic has urbanites seriously thinking about leaving their current abodes in search of more space and a healthier lifestyle.
+The coronavirus pandemic has sent many urbanites in search of more space and a healthier lifestyle.
 And, as they want to be sure that their prospective new homes don’t have any problems that could lead to health issues, environmental inspections are making the list.

 Homes, anywhere and at any time, can harbor mold, asbestos or radon, and contain poor indoor air quality, polluted water, or volatile organic compounds (VOCs), any one of which can threaten one’s health.
 That is why savvy realtors are now recommending investing in environmental testing services prior to purchase or sale.
 For buyers and sellers both, a toxic environment can kill a deal.

 A Traditional Home Inspection Isn’t Enough